OpenSwiftUIProject/OpenObservation/README.md

 2. **OpenObservation approach** (this project): Reimplement Observation framework, allowing OpenSwiftUI to import it via `@_spi(OpenSwiftUI)`

+## Implementation Status

+The current implementation is aligned with Swift's **release/6.1 branch** implementation of the Observation framework.

 ## Features

 - Full Observation framework implementation